Central Oklahoma: Transportation

 Will Rogers World Airport in Oklahoma City is the primary airport of the region and the busiest in the state.
 The airport has one terminal with 17 gates, but is in the process of expansion.
 Wiley Post Airport in Bethany and Max Westheimer Airport in Norman serve as reliever airports for Will Rogers Airport.
 The region is also home to Tinker Air Force Base, the largest military air depot in the nation; Clarence E. Page Municipal Airport, a city-owned public use airport in Canadian County, Oklahoma; and Sundance Airpark, a privately owned public use airport in Canadian County.

 There are no sea ports in Central Oklahoma, as water exports must go through Northeastern Oklahoma via Tulsa, which has one of two large-scale seaport in the state.

 There are four primary highways in Central Oklahoma.
 Interstate 35 connects the region with Texas and Kansas to the south and north, Interstate 40 connects with West Texas and Arkansas, and Interstate 44 is a turnpike its entire duration through the region (except within Oklahoma City), and traverses from Southwest Oklahoma to Missouri.

-The region is served by the BNSF Railway, the Union Pacific Railroad, and several short-line railroads.
+The region is served by BNSF, Union Pacific and several short-line railroads.
 Daily passenger service from Oklahoma City to Fort Worth, Texas, is provided by the Oklahoma Department of Transportation through a fee-for-service contract with Amtrak.

 Union Bus Station in Oklahoma City is the principal bus terminal in the region and the state.